 There is no simple answer to this question.
-As with buying a car, there are many variables and add-ons to consider when pricing In this article, we are going to shed some light on a murky situation by looking at the various costs and services that come with outsourcing your IT department.
+As with buying a car, there are many variables and add-ons to consider when pricing IT plans.
+In this article, we will shed some light on a murky situation by looking at the various costs and services that come with outsourcing your IT department.

-With our 30 years of experience providing managed-IT services and network security solutions to businesses throughout and across the western United States, we have a unique insight into industry-standard IT costs, as well as the services and support you typically get for your money.
+At CNS, we have 30 years of experience providing managed IT services and security solutions to businesses throughout the Sacramento area and across the western United States.
+We have a unique insight into industry-standard IT costs, as well as the services and support you should expect to receive for your money.

-Most small and mid-sized businesses lack the resources to fully staff their own IT departments.
-At the same time, putting your entire business environment in the hands of a single employee with limited skills and unlimited legacy knowledge also presents a dicey situation.
+Most small and medium-sized businesses lack the resources to staff their own IT departments.
+At the same time, putting your entire business environment in the hands of a single employee with limited skills and extensive legacy knowledge also presents a dicey situation.

-Essentially an outsourced IT department, a managed service provider takes responsibility for the environment.
-Instead of paying out-of-pocket for a break/fix service every time something goes wrong, a managed-IT services provider monitors your system comprehensively and deals with problems proactively.
+Essentially an outsourced IT department, a managed service provider takes responsibility for your online environment.
+Instead of paying out-of-pocket for a break/fix service every time something goes wrong, a managed IT services provider monitors your system comprehensively and deals with problems proactively.

-Various tiers of services, support and software are supplied for a monthly fee, maximizing uptime and productivity while allowing you to focus on your core business goals.
-Not only does a managed-IT services plan provide a comprehensive IT solution that mitigates risks of internal and external threats, but the flat monthly fees also make it easier to budget for IT-related costs.
+Different tiers of services, support and software get supplied for a monthly fee, maximizing uptime and productivity while allowing you to focus on your core business goals.
+Not only does a managed IT services plan provide a comprehensive IT solution that mitigates risks of internal and external threats, but the flat monthly fees also make it easier to budget for IT-related costs.